 Since the garden flag poles are black, we spray painted the eye screws and the S hooks black so they would match.
 Hubby attached 2 eye screws to each board.

-I am so proud of how this project turned out and will have a beautiful patriotic flag back in my front yard.
+I am so proud of how this project turned out and will have a beautiful patriotic flag back in the front yard that will last and last.

 * * * *